 - Other airlines lower prices to stay competitive

 - Price matching is usually complete by early Tuesday afternoon

 - Newly discounted airfares hit reservation systems by 3pm eastern

-When it comes to most legacy carriers (which include American, Delta, United and US Airways), airfare prices can rise dramatically inside the 14-day before departure window; with discount or low cost airlines, that window is usually 7 to 10 days before departure.
-This is to take advantage of the last minute business traveler who often doesn’t know his/her travel schedule much in advance and is willing to pay higher prices.
+When it comes to most U.S. legacy carriers (American, Delta, United), airfare prices can rise dramatically inside 14-days before departure; with discount or low cost airlines, that window is usually 7 to 10 days before departure.
+This is when last-minute business travelers typically shop and as a result, they pay more.
+No reason for vacation travelers to do likewise.

 Most people want to squeeze as much time out of a vacation as possible which is why flights on Fridays and Sunday are so popular.
-However, the airlines know this and they usually charge more for flights on those days.
+However, the airlines know this and they usually charge more for such flights.

 - Cheapest days to fly, U.S. domestic flights: Usually Tuesday, Wednesday or Saturday.

 - Cheapest days to fly, international flights: Midweek dates are often cheaper than weekends.

 Now that you’ve found cheaper airfare, what will you spend that extra vacation money on?